 - Wesley: 23 years-old male, forever young at heart: no big long-term plans for life – he’ll ride the waves as they come.

+What is a framed problem?
+Framed problem is a statement that specify the problem to the extent that everyone in design team can understand it as well as the direction of solution.
 According to IDEO Human-Centered Design Framework, having a framed problem helps design team have the right understanding of the problem, be more confident in exploring creative possibilities and solutions.

 How might we make the feedback system in hospitals more accessible, engaging, effective and efficient for people?